TroyWilliams3687/fuel_tracker/README.md

 - Mileage since last fill up

 You will be able to register different vehicles in the database and associate the expenses with each vehicle.
-The information will be stored in an SQLite database located in `~/.config/bluebill.net/fuel_tracker/data.db`.
+The information will be stored in a SQLite database (`~/.config/bluebill.net/fuel_tracker/data.db`).

 # Installation

-You will need an operation version of Python installed and it should be at least version 3.9.
-You'll need to create a virtual environment and install to that.
+You will need an operating version of Python installed and it should be at least version 3.9.
+You'll need to create a virtual environment.
-Finally, install from Github.

 ## Linux

 If you use Linux, the installation steps are fairly basic.
-You will need to have `Python` correctly installed on your path (>= v3.9):
+You will need to have `Python` correctly installed and available on your path (>= v3.9):

 ```bash
 $ python --version